Incendo/cloud-docs/docs/core/index.md

 You may register multiple caption providers and the registry will iterate over them until one responds with a non-`null` value.
 There are some static factory methods in `CaptionProvider` that help generating providers for constant values.
-All standard caption keys can be found in [StandardCaptionKey](TODO).
+All standard caption keys can be found in [StandardCaptionKeys](TODO).
 Some platform adapters have their own caption key classes as well.

 The JavaDoc for the caption keys list their replacement variables.